Get the reportMore

 A web app is internet-enabled and accessed via the browser on a personal computer or mobile device.
 The user does not need to download any content to use the application.
 A native app is developed for a specific device or operating system.
 It must either be purchased in a hard format or downloaded onto a computer or mobile device before it will function.

 Native apps can be more expensive to develop, especially because developers must customize the application based on the mobile platform or operating system for which it is intended.
 Different platforms may require developers to use different programming languages, which multiplies the work for development teams releasing a native app on multiple platforms.
-Native apps on mobile may be sold through a mobile app store like the Google Play Store or the App Store (Apple).
-Mobile app stores handle payment and distribution, but it can be difficult to earn approval.

 Web apps are less costly to develop, as they employ a single user interface and back-end systems for users across all platforms.
 Organizations that build web applications do not require approval from any app marketplace, but they also lose out on the opportunity for app store distribution and payment processing.
 This may not always be a drawback though, as it gives the developer more control over monetization and their choice of payment processing mechanisms.